 Heel spurs are one of the leading causes of pain and swelling in the heels, and they’re quite difficult to detect without help.
-The highly skilled podiatrists at Newtown Foot and Ankle Specialists in Newtown and Bristol, Pennsylvania, can provide both expert diagnosis and efficient heel spur treatment, all in one location.
+The highly skilled podiatrists at Newtown Foot and Ankle Specialists in Newtown, Pennsylvania can provide both expert diagnosis and efficient heel spur treatment, all in one location.
 Use the online appointment tool or call the closest location to you to arrange your appointment now.

 Heel spurs are small bony growths on your heel.
 Heel spurs usually form a small hook with a super-sharp end.
 When you've got a heel spur, it can be painful to walk or even just to stand upright.
 Many heel spur sufferers find it especially painful to go barefoot because there's almost no padding between the bony growth and the floor.